Mark Labbett: The Chase

-Labbett is one of the "chasers" in the ITV quiz The Chase, first broadcast in 2009 and hosted by Bradley Walsh.
+Labbett is one of the "chasers" in the ITV quiz show The Chase, first broadcast in 2009 and hosted by Bradley Walsh.
 In the show, his nickname is "the Beast", a two-pronged nickname referencing both his stature and his surname (Labbett sounds like the French la bête, meaning "the beast").
-In 2011 Labbett appeared as a chaser on The Celebrity Chase.
+In 2011, Labbett appeared as a chaser on The Celebrity Chase.

 In August 2013, Labbett appeared as the only chaser on the American version of The Chase on Game Show Network.
 He also appeared as one of the seven chasers on the Australian version of The Chase on the Seven Network, alongside fellow UK chasers Anne Hegerty and Shaun Wallace.
 His weakest subjects are horse racing and soap operas.
 He noted that the American version posed far more difficulties for him, as American game shows typically allow far more competent contestants than British or Australian shows.

 Labbett joined ABC's US revival of The Chase for its second season.
 Although ABC had considered adding Labbett to the show with its first season, his contract was not renewed for the third.

-In 2017 Labbett appeared in the Family Chase and Since 2020 Labbett has appeared as one of the six chasers on Beat The Chasers.
+In 2017, Labbett appeared in The Family Chase and since 2020 he has appeared as one of the six chasers on Beat the Chasers.

-Other endeavors
+Other endeavours

 In 2016, Labbett took part in the three-part ITV series Sugar Free Farm, when he revealed he has false teeth, as a result of eating too much sugar.
 That same year, it was announced that he would become a producer for Hull-based wrestling promotion New Generation Wrestling (NGW).
-Since 2024 Labbett has made more physical appearances on New Generation Wrestling, getting in the ring a few times and even slapping pro wrestler Myles Kayman in during a show in January 2025.
+Since 2024 Labbett has made physical appearances on New Generation Wrestling, entering the ring a few times, and even slapping pro wrestler Myles Kayman during a show in January 2025.
 He also made an appearance at the promotion's Ultimate Showdown event.

-In 2023 Labbett joined Game Show Network's Master Minds, reuniting with Brooke Burns.
-Labbett served as the shows's prominent expert.
+In 2023, Labbett joined Game Show Network's Master Minds, reuniting with Brooke Burns.
+Labbett served as the show's prominent expert.

 Labbett played Roger in the 2024 film A Toast to Love.

-In 2025 Labbett appeared as the special guest in an episode of Horrible Histories.
-In 2025 Labbett appeared joined the Celebs Go Dating agency and has appeared in one episode.
+In 2025, Labbett appeared as the special guest in an episode of Horrible Histories.
+In 2025 Labbett joined the Celebs Go Dating agency and has appeared in one episode.

 Personal life

 Labbett moved to Caldicot, Monmouthshire, in 1998 and then to nearby Newport in 2003 before moving to Moorgate, Rotherham, in 2013.

 Labbett married his second cousin Katie in 2014, who is 27 years his junior.
 They separated in 2020.
-Together they had a son.
+Together, they had a son.

 Following Labbett's separation from his wife, in early 2023, he began dating television presenter Hayley Palmer.
 The relationship ended in 2024.

 Labbett supports Sheffield United.
 In the Australian Football League, he supports the Western Bulldogs.

-In 2025, Labbett revealed he had been diagnosed with Type 2 Diabetes.
-He said that he once weighed 29 stone, but had lost 10 stone since the COVID-19 pandemic, due to more time with his son, and a lack of appetite since the virus.
+In 2025, Labbett revealed he had been diagnosed with Type 2 diabetes.
+He said that he once weighed 29 stone (406 lbs), but had lost 10 stone (140 lbs) since the COVID-19 pandemic, because of spending more time with his son, and a lack of appetite since the virus.